kaascevich/Brainflip/Docs/Planned Features.md

 - [ ] Automatically matching brackets
 - [ ] Disabling word wrap in the editor and/or output and/or input
 - [ ] A Go To button in the array popover
-- [ ] An walkthrough in the Help menu
+- [ ] A walkthrough in the Help menu